codeforequity-at/botium-speech-processing/README.md

     > docker-compose up -d

-This will download the prebuilt images from Dockerhub.
+This will download the latest released prebuilt images from Dockerhub.
+To download the latest developer images from Dockerhub:

+    > docker-compose --env-file .env.develop up

 Point your browser to http://127.0.0.1 to open the [Swagger UI](https://swagger.io/tools/swagger-ui/) and browse/use the API definition.

 ### Optional: Build Docker Images